lee-joanne/yakker-backend/README.md

         1. As a **user** I can **post a comment on a post** so that **I can contribute discussion to a post or share my thoughts about a post.**

             - This user story is achieved using the Comment model.
-Users are able to create comments on posts.
+Users are able to add comments on posts.

         2. As a **user** I can **delete my comments on a post** so that **I can remove comments if I no longer want my comments to be public.**